Skip to content

 Start the client connection.

-If the reflector provides a public status page, check whether the service is online before troubleshooting your own setup.
+If the reflector provides a status page or dashboard, check whether the service is online before troubleshooting your own setup.

 For a first test: